Stewart's Automotive Group: Illicit business practice

 In Jamaica, Stewart’s Automotive Group have exclusive rights for the sale of a number of new vehicles: Jaguar, Mercedese Benz, Land Rover, Suzuki, Mitsubishi and GWM Haval.
 They have a monopoly on the island and a large footprint as the Stewart’s Automotive Group of companies.
 As with all monopolies the consumer has limited options.
 The issue goes beyond Stewart’s Automotive Group as a monopoly.
 There are no credible oversight organizations that deter illicit business practices and effectively monitor the corporate world.
 Hence, companies can conduct their business in an unethical manner with impunity.

 Customers have stated that technicians at Stewart’s Automotive regularly remove and replace new or relatively new parts and exchange them with faulty parts when their vehicle is in for servicing.
 For the customer to replace the faulty parts they have no legitimate option but to purchase original equipment manufacturer (OEM) parts from Stewart’s Automotive Parts Department or another company owned by Stewart’s Automotive Group, such as Automotive Art.
 This illicit practice frustrates many customers and without a credible oversight organization they have limited recourse.

 I have spoken to three independent mechanics, who chose not to be named.
 They state that Stewart’s Automotive are known for illegal business practice's when repairing vehicles.
 These independent mechanics consider Stewart’s Automotive an embarrassment to their profession and “certainly not the same Stewart’s of six years ago”.
 Customers whose cars were serviced at Stewart’s Automotive have found that their vehicles had more problems after they departed the Service Department.
 On several occasions a car was dangerous to drive after departing Stewart’s.
 In one instance the vehicle’s airbag had been disabled; in another instance the steering box was damaged.
 In another example, all vehicle mounts were removed from a new vehicle and four shocks replaced with faulty shocks.
 In addition, a complete exhaust system removed and replaced with a rusted damaged exhaust.

-At a quick glance Stewart’s Automotive appears to be ethical, professional and a good corporate citizen, but that is not the reality.
-There are customers who refuse to return, although their vehicle is under warranty.
-Stewart’s Automotive Group’s online image is a façade, and the structure of the company fosters corruption.